uniqueiyke/serial-pin-generator/README.md

 A simple JavaScript script that enable developers to generate pin digits and corresponding serial numbers in application that require something like scratch card or recharge card services. it is a promise base script.
+Although pin and serial numbers are not each expected to be more than 25 characters long, but this script can generate up to 64 character long for each (pin or serial number).

 ## Installation